NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 ---
 # required metadata

-title: Create Cross-Platform Packages | Microsoft Docs
+title: Create Cross-Platform NuGet Packages (for iOS, Android, and Windows) | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 1/5/2017
+ms.date: 1/9/2017
 ms.topic: article
 ms.prod: nuget
 #ms.service:
 ms.technology: nuget
 ms.assetid: ae24824b-a138-4d12-a810-1f653ddffd32

 # optional metadata

 #description:
 #keywords:
 #ROBOTS:
 #audience:
 #ms.devlang:
 ms.reviewer:
 - karann
 - harikm
 #ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

 # Create Cross-Platform Packages

 A cross-platform package contains code that uses native APIs on iOS, Android, and Windows, depending on the run-time operating system.
 Although this is straightforward to do, it's preferable to let developers consume the package from a PCL or .NET Standard libraries through a common API surface area.

 In this walkthrough you'll create a cross-platform NuGet package that can be used in mobile projects on iOS, Android, and Windows.

 1. [Pre-requisites](#pre-requisites)
 1. [Create the project structure and abstraction code](#create-the-project-structure-and-abstraction-code)